Generative Adversarial Networks for Weakly Supervised Generation and Evaluation of Brain Tumor Segmentations on MR Images: Methods

-A latent vector $z$ sampled from the unit Gaussian space is passed into $G()$ which then outputs a generated image $g$. $g$ is then passed into a discriminator model $D_0()$, which is trained to distinguish real and generated images using the binary cross-entropy (BCE) loss function, defined as $L_{D_0}$ in Equation \ref{eq:d0_loss}. $D_0()$ is trained in two batches, each of which is of the same size $B$.
+A latent vector $z$ sampled from the unit Gaussian space is passed into $G()$ which then outputs a generated image $g$. $g$ is then passed into a discriminator model $D_0()$, which is trained to distinguish real and generated images using the binary cross-entropy (BCE) loss function, defined as $L_{D_0}$ in Equation \eqref{eq:d0_loss}. $D_0()$ is trained in two batches, each of which is of the same size $B$.
 The first batch consists of real images from $X_{NC,FLAIR}$ and the second batch consists of the generated images.
-When training DCGANs, the labels are often all $1$ for the batch of real images and all $0$ for the batch of generated images.
-However, we use one-sided label smoothing which sets our real/generated image labels $y_0^k$ to $0.9$ for the batch of real images and $0.1$ for the batch of generated images \citep{7780677}.
-The one-sided label smoothing is used to prevent the discriminator from becoming too confident in its classifications too quickly, thereby allowing the generator to train effectively. $L_{D_0}$ is then used to calculate the loss function of $G()$, $L_G$ such that $G()$ learns to trick $D_0()$ into discerning generated images as real images.
+For training the generator, we used one-sided label smoothing by setting the image labels to $0.9$ for the batch of real images and $0.1$ for the batch of generated images \cite{7780677}, which prevents the discriminator from becoming too confident in its classifications thereby allowing the generator to train effectively. $L_{D_0}$ is then used to calculate the loss function of $G()$, $L_G$, such that $G()$ learns to generate images that $D_0()$ discerns as real non-cancerous brain MR images.
 This system is expressed mathematically in equations \ref{eq:d0_loss}-\ref{eq:g_loss}.
 In these equations, the losses are computed over all N but it should be noted that in implementation, minibatches were used, and thus rather than computing the losses over N, they are computed over each batch.
 For simplicity, the loss equations will be presented as being computed over N.